james-stevens/powerdns-webui/README.md

 So, for exmaple, you could obtain the `index.html` page from port 80 (HTTP) but, on the same server, still be OK to access the PowerDNS API directly (port 8081, and **not** HTTPS).

+But, I strongly recommend you simply use a `HTTPS` proxy.

 # The Example Config